andreian02/date-selection-app/README.md

 ## Things to add / Features to build and complete v3

-Add panel in the result table to allow filtering of strongest element day Finish up scoring system - Added scoring...  to quality check this, continue to test calendar results New feature...add finder to filter which element is the strongest within a window period
+Finish up scoring system - Added scoring...  to quality check this, continue to test calendar results

+Add panel in the result table to allow filtering of strongest element day New feature ... bring day scoring upfront...
+New feature...add finder to filter which element is the strongest within a window period Add cleanup to calendar option.

+Think what do we do with the door information!

 FEATURES to be added individual cards
-Layout in the individual cards ... owner details to be added!

 Gui Ren Feature to implement (3/4 Done.)  > Installed the logic, validations required!
 To push results and show them in the individual cards!
 To add them as part of the overall score feature!

-Using new table format, confirmed on the details to show on table. (may change) Navigation + Breadcrumbs?  > adding some navigations. buttons or or simplier features, to add left card right card Adding Accordion to hide all details in detailed cards - maybe owner details.
+Navigation + Breadcrumbs?  > adding some navigations. buttons or or simplier features, to add left card right card Adding Accordion to hide all details in detailed cards - maybe owner details.
 Datedetails ten gods

 ## STATUS COMPLETED!
+Currently on V2.

 1.Edit the input features > current too troublesome to use - DONE!
 2.Run analysis without owners > Calendar Feature. - DONE!